-Years Years ended December 31,

-2019 2020 2021
+For the Y For the Year Ended December 31,

-RMB RMB RMB
+2020 RMB 2021 RMB 2022 RMB

 Revenues

-Services to JD Group (1) 1,564,436 2,214,262 951,328
+Services to JD Group (1) 2,214,262 951,328 1,900,540

-Services to Walmart Group (2) 403,287 794,685 1,387,685
+Services to Walmart Group (2) 794,685 1,387,685 2,027,548

 Operating expenses

-Operational support services from JD Group 25,376 79,038 265,635
+Operational support services from JD Group (1) 79,038 265,635 664,612

-Purchases from JD Group 47,179 46,407 44,889
+Purchases from JD Group 46,407 44,889 39,439

-(1) The services revenues from JD Group primarily consist of revenues from delivery service, platform technical service and promotion service.
+(1) The services revenues from JD Group primarily consist of revenues from delivery services, platform technical services and promotion services.
 Before April 2021, the Group fulfilled the delivery needs of JD Group as the principal.
 The Group was primarily responsible for the delivery of merchandise and guaranteed identifying and directing riders to complete the deliveries requested by JD Group.
-In April 2021, the Group signed a new service agreement with JD Group.
-Under the new contractual terms, the Group only provides platform technical service to JD Group.
+Starting from April 2021, the Group entered into a new service agreement with JD Group.
+Under the new contractual terms, the Group only provides platform technical services to JD Group.
 It acts as an agent in fulfilling the delivery needs of JD Group and is not primarily responsible for the delivery of merchandise.
 The service agreement has an initial term of one year and remains valid till other replacement agreement is signed by both parties.
+The Company also provides consumer related promotion services to JD Group.